OlivierBlanvillain/blogforever-crawler-publication/tex/3-architecture.md

 \edit{This priority mechanism allows Scrapy to stop a blog crawl before all of its pages have been visited while maximizing the proportion of blog posts harvested to the total number of pages downloaded.
 While a simple termination condition such an upper bound on the number of pages downloaded is mandatory to avoid infinite loops, it is also possible to add termination heuristics such as *stop if the last 1000 downloaded pages contain less than 1\% of blog posts*.}

-\TODO{The priority queue used, prioritizes the URLs based on a machine learning algorithm trained on the basis of the URL and the number of links it contains.
-a) Is there any assumption here that the links of the page lead to plog posts?
-Why do URLs with more links are preferred?
-b) What is the aim here?
-To prioritize or to prune?
-The former makes no sense (at the end you will have to deal with all the pages).
-The latter, if it holds, is not clear - I was expecting to read about some threshold value under which pages are dropped out of the queue.}

-\edit{(I don't think there is anything more needed about a), I seams clear here that we are only interested about links to blog posts, and we use the *blog post identification* to identify them.
-URLs with more links are preferred because the ultimate goal is to to visit blog posts, and URLs that are estimated by the machine learning system to have a big number of links to blog posts are more likely to contain such links.)}

 JavaScript rendering
 --------------------
 JavaScript is a widely used language for client-side scripting.
 While some applications simply use it for aesthetics, an increasing number of websites use JavaScript to download and display content.
 In such cases, traditional HTML based crawlers do not see web pages as they are presented to a human visitor by a web browser, and might therefore be obsolete for data extraction.

 In our experiments whilst crawling the blogosphere, we encountered several blogs where crawled data was incomplete because of the lack of JavaScript interpretation.
 The most frequent cases were blogs using the Disqus^[<http://disqus.com/websites>] and LiveFyre^[<http://web.livefyre.com>] comment hosting services.
 For webmasters, these tools are very handy because the entire commenting infrastructure is externalized and their setup essentially comes down to including a JavaScript snippet in each target page.
 Both of these services heavily rely on JavaScript to download and display the comments, even providing functionalities such as real-time updates for edits and newly written comments.
 Less commonly, some blogs are fully rendered using JavaScript.
 When loading such websites, the web browser will not receive the page content as an HTML document, but will instead have to execute JavaScript code to download and display the page content.
 The Blogger platform provides the *Dynamic Views* as a default template, which uses this mechanism @antinharasymiv2011.

 To support blogs with JavaScript-generated content, we embed a full web browser into the crawler.
 After considering multiple options, we opted for PhantomJS^[<http://phantomjs.org>], a headless web browser with great performance and scripting capabilities.
 The JavaScript rendering is the very first step of web page processing.
-Therefore, extracting blog post articles, comments or multimedia files works equally well on blogs with JavaScript-generated content and on traditional HTML-only blogs. \edit{(*) PhantomJS also allows to take screenshots of the rendered pages, which is one of the functional requirement of the BlogForever platform \cite[FR53]{requirements}.}
+Therefore, extracting blog post articles, comments or multimedia files works equally well on blogs with JavaScript-generated content and on traditional HTML-only blogs.

 When the number of comments on a page exceeds a certain threshold, both Disqus and LiveFyre will only load the most recent ones and the stream of comments will end with a *Show More Comments* button.
 As part of the page loading process, we instruct PhantomJS to repeatedly click on these buttons until all comments are loaded.
 Paths to Disqus and LiveFyre *Show More* buttons are manually obtained.
 They constitute the only non-generic elements of our extraction stack which require human intervention to maintain and extend to other commenting platforms.